 own works, denying self, dying to our life in the world, and living the resurrected life of Christ in us; in Spirit and in Truth.

-Fear God, love God, obey God, thank God, praise God, worship God;
+Fear God, love God, obey God, thank God, praise God, worship God, walk with God;

 Follow only the Lord.